Skip to content

 logger = logging.getLogger("asyncio.errors")

-def structured_exception_handler(loop: asyncio.AbstractEventLoop, context: dict) -> None:
+def exception_handler(loop: asyncio.AbstractEventLoop, context: dict[str, Any]) -> None:

 exc = context.get("exception")